ivanxma/mysqlk8s/helm/ee/audit/README.md

-# This demo is to install AUDIT plugin in MySQL InnoDB Cluster created from MySQL Operator
+# This demo is to install AUDIT plugin
+##  in MySQL InnoDB Cluster created from MySQL Operator
-##  assuming a running cluster - 'mycluster' in namespace as "mydemo"
+##  Assuming a running cluster as "mycluster" in namespace as "mydemo"

-### Setup env DEMOSPACE as mydemo and CLUSTERNAME as 'mycluster
+### Setup env DEMOSPACE as "mydemo" and CLUSTERNAME as "mycluster"
 ```
 export DEMOSPACE=mydemo
 export CLUSTERNAME=mycluster